MrEnder0/Regy-Bot/README.md

 4. Re-run the executable and the bot should start up and be ready to use

 > [!IMPORTANT]
-> The bot has to be set up in each server before it can be used to its full potential with `/config_setup <channel>` the channel will be the designated channel for the bot to log messages and infractions in
+> The bot has to be set up in each server before it can be used to its full potential with `/config_setup <channel>` the channel will be the designated channel for the bot to log messages and infractions in, this is required for all logging.